revk/ESP32-Faikin/Manuals/Advanced.md

 |Info|`info/GuestAC/whatever`|Info messages are informational, and don't relate to a specific event happening.|
 |Error|`error/GuestAC/whatever`|Errors are reported using this.|

-## Faikin auto
+## Faikout auto

-The *Faikin auto* logic allows a set point (with a margin) and a reference to external temperature.
+The *Faikout auto* logic allows a set point (with a margin) and a reference to external temperature.
 It uses simple prediction to see if we are going to exceed the maximum or minimum or be within range (see below), and aims to stay in range by basically turning the aircon just *on* or *off*.
 It does the *on* or *off* by changing the set point given to the air con to be *higher* or *lower*, in simplest terms.

 However there are a few settings to control what *on* and *off* mean in this case. the simplest, default, is *much higher* than current temperature or *much lower* than current temperature, i.e. around ±6℃.